 The first clinical evidence of AIDS was noted more than thirty years ago.
 Since then, HIV/AIDS has become the most devastating pandemic facing humankind in recorded history.
 In November 2009, WHO released statistics indicating that on a world-wide basis, HIV/AIDS is now the leading cause of death in women 15 to 44 years of age.
-According to WHO, in 2012 worldwide women comprised 50 percent of all the adults living with HIV and approximately 58 percent of all new adult cases of HIV/AIDS in Sub-Saharan Africa were women.
+According to WHO, in 2012 worldwide women comprised 50 percent of all the adults living with HIV and approximately 58 percent of all new adult cases of HIV/AIDS in Sub-Saharan Africa.
 In the United States the Centers for Disease Control and Prevention (CDC) and FDA both list heterosexual sex as the most common method of HIV transmission in women.

 For sexually active couples, male condoms and FC2 are the only barrier methods approved by the FDA for preventing sexual transmission of HIV/AIDS.
 In recent years, scientists have sought to develop alternative means of preventing HIV/AIDS.
 Based on the complexities of such research, a viable prevention alternative is unlikely to be available in the foreseeable future.
 To date, it is clear that condoms, male and female, continue to play a key role in the prevention of STIs, including HIV/AIDS.
+The United Nations Joint Programme on HIV/AIDS (UNAIDS) has reported that, since the beginning of the HIV/AIDS epidemic, it is estimated that condoms have averted approximately 50 million new cases.
 FC2, when used consistently and correctly, gives a woman control over her sexual health by providing dual protection against STIs, including HIV/AIDS, and unintended pregnancy.

 In the United States, the CDC continues to report that the HIV/AIDS epidemic is taking an increasing toll on women and girls.
 Women of color, particularly black women, have been especially hard hit.
-Women of color comprise both the majority of new HIV and AIDS cases among women, and the majority of women living with the disease.
+Women of color comprise both the majority of new HIV and AIDS cases among women and the majority of women living with the disease.
 In 2010, the CDC listed the rate of new HIV infection for black women as approximately 8 times the rate for white women in the United States.
 In 2010, in the United States, it estimated that one in 32 black women would be diagnosed with HIV in her lifetime, compared to the one in 526 incidence rate amongst white women.

-The CDC estimates there are 20 million new STIs in the U.S. each year.
+The CDC estimates there are 20 million new cases of STIs that they track in the U.S. each year.
 It is also estimated that over 24,000 women each year in the U.S. lose the ability to conceive or carry a pregnancy to term due to undiagnosed or untreated STIs.
-In March 2008, the CDC announced that a study indicated that 26 percent of female adolescents in the U.S. have at least one of the most common STIs.
+In March 2008, the CDC announced that a study indicated 26 percent of female adolescents in the U.S. have at least one of the most common STIs.
 Led by the CDC's Sara Forhan, the study is the first to examine the combined national prevalence of common STIs among adolescent women in the U.S. In addition to overall STI prevalence, the study found that by race, African American teenage girls had the highest prevalence, with an overall prevalence of 48 percent compared to 20 percent among both whites and Mexican Americans.
 Overall, approximately half of all the teens in the study reported ever having sex.
 Among these girls, the STI prevalence was 40 percent.